 A player scores 10 points for each bid trick they took.
 They potentially get either 1 point for each overtrick (trick they took in excess of their bid) or they lose 10 points for each undertrick (bid trick they failed to take).
 Examples:

 If playing with poker chips, remember that white = 1, red = 5 (unless used to represent bids), and blue = 10.
-If playing with poker chips, a player can’t go below zero (e.g., they bid 5 tricks and took 2 would normally be a score of -10 but if they don’t have 10 points they don’t go below zero).
+If playing with poker chips, a player can’t go below a total of zero (e.g., if the above scenario represented the first hand, Player D would have zero chips; if it represented a subsequent hand, Player D would subtract 10 from their total, if possible).

 If no player has scored 500 or more points, or some other total agreed to at the start, the player to the left of the last dealer deals a new hand.